370: No Such Thing As George Clooney In A Blackcurrant Suit

 You're in trouble.
 So stock up on pads.

 I'll have to go outside and I'll just say, get your dog out of here for a second.
-Let's do an experiment.
+Let's do a little.

 And I think people can tell if babies are babbling in their own language.